 - Learn how to use economic reasoning in public health and policy evaluation

 - Discuss applications of economic evaluation in public health and their use in decision-making

 The course will combine lectures and computer lab sessions.
 Students will have the opportunity to apply the methods covered in the lectures to real data and will be exposed to recent empirical work in the area.
 A workshop with policymakers will be organised towards the end of the week to discuss how empirical tools can inform policy and practice.

-Draft program (in linear form)
+Program (in linear form)

 PhD students and postdocs CHF 350.-

 - Tuition fees

 - Social events

 Please note that accommodation is not covered by the fees.